Python caches

 Transparent and fast disk-caching of output value: a memoize or make-like functionality for Python functions that works well for arbitrary Python objects, including very large numpy arrays.
 Separate persistence and flow-execution logic from domain logic or algorithmic code by writing the operations as a set of steps with well-defined inputs and outputs: Python functions.
 Joblib can save their computation to disk and rerun it only if necessary.

-I can’t work out if it’s multi-write safe, or supposed to be only invoked from some master process and thus not need locking.
-Surely, as part of joblib, it should be multi-process safe?
+I can’t work out whether it’s safe for multiple writers, or whether it’s meant to be invoked only from a master process and thus doesn’t need locking.
+Surely, since it’s part of joblib, it should be safe for multiple processes?

-It only supports function memoization, so if you want to access results some other way or access partial results it can get convoluted unless you can naturally factor your code into function memoizations.
+It only supports function memoization, so if we want to access results some other way or access partial results it gets convoluted unless we can naturally factor our code into memoized functions.

 5 Klepto

-klepto (source) is also scientific computation focused, (part of the pathos project):
+klepto (source) is also focused on scientific computation, (part of the pathos project):

-uses a simple dictionary-style interface for all caches and archives, and all caches can be applied to any Python function as a decorator.
+kleptoextends Python’slru_cacheto utilize different keymaps and alternate caching algorithms, such aslfu_cacheandmru_cache.
+While caching is meant for fast access to saved results,kleptoalso has archiving capabilities, for longer-term storage.kleptouses a simple dictionary-style interface for all caches and archives, and all caches can be applied to any Python function as a decorator.
 Keymaps are algorithms for converting a function’s input signature to a unique dictionary, where the function’s results are the dictionary value.
-Thus fory = f (x)
+Thus fory = f (x),ywill be stored incache [x](e.g.{x:y}).

-Given the use cases, one would assume this is safe for concurrent writes from multiple processes, but I cannot find info in the documentation.
+Given the use cases, we’d assume it’s safe for concurrent writes from multiple processes, but I can’t find any information in the documentation.